EdJoPaTo/website-stalker-example/de/bahn/faq-pk-service.md

 * At a DB Travel Centre
 * At a DB agency

-**Return/cancellation**

-You can cancel your contractual declaration in writing (e.g. by letter or e-mail) within two weeks without giving reasons.
-This period begins after receipt of this instruction in writing, but not before you receive the product.
-Timely sending of the cancellation is sufficient to comply with the cancellation period.

-Please send your cancellation to:
-DB Vertrieb GmbH
-Postfach 10 01 14
-96053 Bamberg, Germany

 [Diese Information in neuem Tab öffnen](https://www.bahn.de/faq/where-can-i-redeem-a-gift-voucher)

  Wie aktiviere ich die 2-Faktor-Authentifizierung?